 Some profit was taken on PayPal Holdings (discussed in the attribution section).
 MasterCard's weight decreased by 2.2% - it faces a £14bn class-action lawsuit in the UK over 'interchange fees', which are levied on retailers and frequently passed on to end-consumers.
 A decline in total spending volumes and weak cross-border travel, which generate higher margin fees, has also weighed on the company.

-Outside of the top 10, the managers have been able to source attractive yields from the Nordics.
+Outside of the top 10, the managers have been able to source attractive yields from stocks in the Nordic countries.
 Switzerland has also been a relatively attractive market.

 Performance